decentraland/documentation-creators/docs/development-guide/2021-04-03-event-listeners.md

 })
 ```

+> Note: The `onIdleStateChangedObservable` event is deprecated from SDK v7.x.
+Future versions will allow for a more [data-oriented approach](/creator/development-guide/data-oriented-programming), based on regularly querying data rather than events.

 The `isIdle` property is a boolean value that is _true_ when the player enters the idle mode and _false_ when the player leaves the idle mode.

 This event is especially useful for multiplayer scenes, when you might want to disconnect from the server players who are likely away from the machine or left Decentraland in a tab in the background.